Our Team: Sandeep Vanga

-Our Team: Ashish Thakur, Charles Yip
+Our Team: Ashish Thakur and Charles Yip

-Our team was given millions of records involving user activity on the Xoom website.
+The team was given millions of records involving user activity on the Xoom website.
 With the data, they successfully developed and trained two time series models that distinguished between botnet and user behavior.
 Xoom is planning to productionize their algorithms.

-Our Team: William Goldstein, Justin Battles
+Our Team: William Goldstein and Justin Battles

 Goal: Determine the significance of crash signatures.

-Our Team: Pete Merkouris, Rachel Philips
+Our Team: Pete Merkouris and Rachel Philips

 Goal: Study the effect of revisions to company websites and the stock returns.

-The team applied statistical regression models and graphical techniques to search for signals in the stock returns based on revisions of the webpage.
+Pete and Rachel were able to apply statistical regression models and graphical techniques to search for signals in the stock returns based on revisions of the webpage.

-Our Team: Bingkun Li, Meenu Kamalakshan
+Our Team: Bingkun Li and Meenu Kamalakshan

 Goal: Study customer data and identify how to effectively spend their advertising budget.